ippontech/blog-usa/posts/go-cli-from-scratch.md

 ### Add Create Command

-This is the most important step everything has been leading up to this command.
+This is the most important step.
+Everything we have done so far has been leading up to this command.
 Several parts will look familiar especially around file manipulation.
-One new addition is the the use of the `template` package, this enables us to parse templates and inject data into the template.
+One new addition is the use of the `template` package, which enables us to parse templates and inject data into the template.
 If you've used any sort of templating framework such as Handlebars, Mustache, or Jinja you'll feel right at home.

-We first need to do some error handling to make sure all files exist as expected.
+As before, we first need to do some error handling to make sure all files exist as expected.
 If it all checks out then we'll use `template.ParseFiles(FILE)` to create a Template object from the actual file.
-Then create the empty file with the same name.
-Finally, we use `template.Execute()` to write the data to the newly created open file.
+Then, we'll create an empty file with the same name.
+Finally, we'll use `template.Execute()` to write the data to the newly created open file.

 ```go
 // create.go